Birth and Postpartum Doula Recertification

 DONA certified doulas must maintain continuous membership with DONA International.
-To verify that your membership is current, check the date printed on your International Doula mailing label.

 When applying for recertification, a recertifying doula whose membership has lapsed no more than one (1) year may purchase the lapsed membership time and must also pay any applicable late fees and certification reinstatement fees according to the Lapsed Membership Policy.